leandro-3rne/HandMatrix-Gesture-Recognition/README.md

 ```

 ### 2. Feature Extraction (Double Canny Trick)
-Standard Canny edge detection often only captures the outline.
-To get more internal details (texture/shape) and "fill" the hand features, a **Canny -> Blur -> Canny** sequence is used.
+Standard Canny edge detection often only captures the outline of the hand.
+To get more internal details (like wrinkles or finger separation) and fill the shape better, I experimented with a sequence: **Canny -> GaussianBlur -> Canny**.
+This "double Canny" approach tends to pick up more texture and creates a denser representation of the hand, almost "filling" it with features rather than just outlining it.

 ```cpp
 // Convert to HSV and extract Saturation channel (channel 1)